john-light/validity-rollups/validity_rollups_on_bitcoin.md

 The cost of maintaining anonymity set sizes, plus the requirement to wait for a sufficient number of users to mix equal-amount outputs to gain a sufficiently large anonymity set, can make bitcoin privacy techniques impractical for point of sale transactions or transactions of low value.
 There is justification for hoping that offchain protocols such as Lightning can offer improvemnts: because Lightning transactions are offchain, the details of transactions are only known to each node along a payment channel path, and in some cases only part of the details of the transaction are known to each node along the path.
 Atomic multipath routing could add even more ambiguity into Lightning payments, since routing nodes would not know whether they are routing the full payment or only part of the payment.
 However the privacy enabled here is probabilistic at best, and difficult to quantify for both senders and recipients: it could be the case that their counterparties along the path know either very little or everything about their payments.
 That's not to mention the privacy issues associated with balance probing and channel open/close transactions.[116]
 In its current form, Lightning is best considered to be a fast and high-throughput payments solution, not a privacy solution.

 Researchers have studied the shortcomings of bitcoin privacy protocols and invented new protocols that they believe offer significant improvements to protect user privacy.
-We will examine three of the most well-known alternative privacy protocols and compare the amount of data that each reveals about its users, thereby providing a basis for comparing their relative privacy improvements.
+Here we examine three of the most well-known alternative privacy protocols and compare the amount of data that each reveals about its users, thereby providing a basis for comparing their relative privacy improvements.

 ### Grin